 - Healthy Eating and Nutrition Education

 Information about improving nutrition and establishing healthy eating habits in school, child care, adult, and afterschool settings.
 Includes information about local school wellness policy.

-Information on professional standards and professional development resources for School Nutrition Program personnel.
+Information on professional standards, professional development, and CDE-sponsored training opportunities for Child Nutrition Program personnel.

 - Administrative Review

 An overview of the areas that will be reviewed during the Administrative Review by a Nutrition Program Consultant from the CDE Nutrition Services Division.